inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 This animation is similar to the video of the wired example (apart from an extra blue dotted line which can be ignored, as it is also part of the standard OMNeT++ packet animation.)
-Note, however, that the ACK frame does not activate the visualization, because ACK frames do not pass through data link layer.
+Note, however, that the ACK frame does not activate the visualization because ACK frames do not pass through the data link layer.

 Filtering Data Link Activity
 ----------------------------

-In complex networks with many nodes and several protocols in use, it is often useful to be able to filter network traffic, and visualize only the part of the traffic we are interested in.
+In complex networks with many nodes and several protocols in use, it is often useful to be able to filter network traffic and visualize only the part of the traffic we are interested in.
 The following example shows how to set packet filtering in :ned:`DataLinkVisualizer`.
 This simulation can be run by choosing the ``Filtering`` configuration from